nooblk-98/itsnooblk-blog/src/content/posts/create-swap.md

 Create, activate, and manage swap space on a Linux server using a simple, interactive Bash script.

-## ✅ 1. `create-swap.sh` – Save the Script
+## ✅ Option 1: Quick Setup with `create-swap.sh`

+### 📝 Save the Script

-First, create a file named `create-swap.sh` using:
+Create the script file:

 ```bash
 nano create-swap.sh
 ```

-Paste the following script inside:
+Paste this script inside:

 ```bash
 #!/bin/bash